Mini Roos (U6-U12) - Pine Hills FC

 Players from U6 to U12 may choose to access the PHFC Skills Academy, run by PHFC U23 Mens Coach Terry Janman.

-This training is held one afternoon each week (TBA) in 2024 and will provide additional assistance for players to develop their skills on the pitch.
+This training is held on Tuesday afternoons each week in 2024 and will provide additional assistance for players to develop their skills on the pitch.

 Skills Academy Focus - technical skills sessions will focus on ball mastery and the four core skills